walmav/spire-katacoda/spire_basics/step3.md

 Now that both SPIRE Server and SPIRE Agent are running, let's see how SPIRE works in action and how workloads are identified.

 The next step is to register a SPIFFE ID for a workload using one or more unique environment characteristics called "selectors".
-Selectors can be a Unix UID, Unix group, AWS IID, etc. The selectors in a SPIFFE ID uniquely identify a workload.
+Selectors can be a Unix UID, Unix group, AWS IID, etc. These selectors form a kind of fingerprint for one or more workloads.

 Create a user with a UID of 1001:
 `useradd -mu 1001 workload`{{execute}}